OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 Before we begin our back test, we need to determine the volume threshold to use.
 Our analysis used multiples of the historic average volume for testing.
 If we did the same for our trade heuristic, then we could only apply the heuristic once historic volume is known.
 This would preclude us from inferring trades on the current day which is not ideal for many trading strategies.
 Therefore, we will arbitrarily use the moving average of average volume for the previous 10 days of trading.
 This allows us to infer trades for the current day once the previous day's historic volume is known.
 Based on our analysis above, we will set our volume threshold to be five times the 10-day moving average of average trading volume.
 This threshold seemed to capture a reasonable amount of completed fill volume without excessively overshooting the order count.

-For reference, here's the final version of our trade inferrence function:
+For reference, here's the final version of our trade inference function:

 ![Final Version of Trade Heuristic](img/ex4_cell11.PNG)